findy-network/findy-network.github.io/content/en/blog/docker-multi-arch/index.md

           file: ./scripts/deploy/Dockerfile
 ```

-The result was as expected, the actions take care of the building successfully.
-Building of the images is considerably slower with QEMU but luckily the build caches speed up the process a bit.
+The result was as expected.
+The actions took care of the building successfully.
+Building images is considerably slower with QEMU, but the build caches speed up the process a bit.

 Now have the needed variants for our service images in the registry.
 Furthermore, our colleague with the M1-Mac can run the agency successfully with his desktop.